thingsboard/thingsboard.github.io/docs/reference/mqtt-api.md

 ### Server-side RPC

-In order to subscribe to RPC commands from server, send SUBSCRIBE message to the following topic:
+In order to subscribe to RPC commands from the server, send SUBSCRIBE message to the following topic:

 ```shell
 v1/devices/me/rpc/request/+
 ```

-Once subscribed, client will receive individual commands as a PUBLISH message to corresponding topic:
+Once subscribed, the client will receive individual commands as a PUBLISH message to the corresponding topic:

 ```shell
 v1/devices/me/rpc/request/$request_id